pfheatwole/thesis/source/canopy_aerodynamics.rst

   * Computationally efficient/fast

-    * The particle filter will need to generate a huge number of simulations, so the aerodynamics must be fast.
+    * The underlying goal of this paper is flight reconstruction, and a particle filter would need to generate a huge number of simulations, so the aerodynamics must be fast.

     * Ultimately this method is likely to be replaced with an approximation,